Executive Director Biographies

 Ms. Diaz is passionate about helping English Language Learners (ELL) and students of underserved communities.
 She grew up in Cantua Creek, a small rural agricultural community.
 She always remembers her father stating that he may not have wealth to leave her and her siblings as an inheritance, but that he would leave them something greater, which was an education.
 All three of her brothers also received degrees, from various California State Universities and all belief in being role models for future generations.
 She is the proud mother of Cesar who is currently a college student.

-Carmen Russian – Executive Director of San Diego
+Christian Maxwell – Executive Director of Bay Area

-Carmen Russian has been the Executive Director of PIQE’s San Diego regional office since 1999.
-She provides leadership and guidance by analyzing and evaluating the effectiveness and efficiency of operations.
-Ms. Russian also maintains a proper organizational structure and effective personnel, partnering closely with senior management to plan the future growth of PIQE’s presence in the region, as well as its strategic response to the education and industry trends.
+Emma Cabrera serves as the Executive Director of PIQE’s Los Angeles Regional Office.
+As Executive Director, she provides leadership and guidance by analyzing and evaluating the effectiveness and efficiency of operations.
+Ms. Cabrera also maintains proper organizational structure and effective personnel, partnering closely with senior management to plan the future growth of PIQE’s presence in the region, as well as its strategic response to the education and industry trends.
 Prior to joining PIQE, Ms. Cabrera was an Associate Director of Education at St. Annes and Regional Site Director at PACE.
 Ms. Cabrera is also a former Healthy Families, First Five L. A. Program Supervisor at Wellnest.